Tamollyo/case-review-testing/README.md

 - This tool makes direct browser-to-API calls using Anthropic's `anthropic-dangerous-direct-browser-access` header, which is intended for trusted internal tooling of this kind

 ---

-## Questions

-Contact the HR or legal ops team for access questions, or open an issue in this repo for bug reports.